 Autonoma is an open source, AI-native testing platform that replaces copilot-assisted test writing with fully autonomous agents.

-Three Agents, Zero Manual Work
+Four Agents, Zero Manual Work

 Verification layers at each step ensure consistent, reliable behavior.
 Agents do not take random paths or make probabilistic guesses.